sassoftware/vscode-sas-extension/README.md

 To run a SAS program:

-1. Click `Run` (running man icon) in the upper right corner of your SAS program window.
+1. Click the running man icon in the upper right corner of your SAS program window.
 For a secure connection to SAS Viya we use authorization code for authentication.
 Complete these steps to connect.

    1.1.
 VS Code may prompt you about opening an external web site.
 Click 'Open'.